professorlive/MEAN-phone/README.md

 - Repackaged the application to use express and Node.js js to serve the angularjs front end.
 - Added infinite scroll to load phone list dinamically
 - Added persistence of the phone list sorting option and auto scroll effect to browse phones easier
-- Added mongodb persistece layer (an instance of mongodb must be running at localhost:27017).
+- Added MongoDB persistece layer (an instance of MongoDB must be running at localhost:27017).
-  At the bootstrap of the server, the included static list of default phones is persisted to mongodb.
+  At the bootstrap of the server, the included static list of default phones is persisted to MongoDB.

 Cloning
 ---------